-Even though the above mentioned factors can influence the outcome, there are some tips for writing an effective resume that apply to any scenario and any person.
+Even though the above-mentioned factors can influence the outcome, there are some tips for writing an effective resume that applies to any scenario and any person.

-3. Keep it short and concise.
-The recruiters don’t have all the time in the world, and you need to respect it.
-Squiz as much data about yourself as you can in as little words as it can be.
+- Keep it short and concise.
+The recruiters don’t have all the time in the world, and you need to respect it—squiz as much data about yourself as you can in as few words as it can be.